sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_L08_Control_Deployments_using_Release_Gates.md

 1. Navigate back to the **Pipelines** pane in of the **Pipelines** hub.

 1. In the **Create your Pipeline** window, click **New pipeline**.

-   > **Note**: We will use the wizard to create a new YAML Pipeline definition based on our project.

 1. On the **Where is your code?** pane, click **Azure Repos Git (YAML)** option.

     ![Import Repository](images/newpip1.png)